 The long-established antibiotic doxycycline, used to treat acne, has also been shown to be effective against chloroquine-resistant malaria, although it is not licensed for this use.
 A few studies seem to show it has an ability to control or kill Babesia.
 Specifically, lab animals given a very dangerous type of Babesia canis were treated with a modest dose, and while the doxycycline did not completely prevent clinical disease, the Babesia symptoms remained moderate and surprisingly a full clinical recovery was obtained within 1 week.
 When the dose was increased, clinical symptoms ended promptly.
-The possibility of residual Babesia without symptoms could not be ruled out.
+The possibility of residual Babesia without symptoms could not be ruled out.304 infection, it is important to note the dogs recovered with Babesia in their blood when only using doxycycline.
+So perhaps it also has anti-Babesia effects.305

 In another study, doxycycline was used in dogs with Babesia canis and Ehrlichia and they recovered without any problems.
-While doxycycline is a routine treatment for an Ehrlichia infection, it is important to note the dogs recovered with Babesia in their blood when only using doxycycline.
-So perhaps it also has anti-Babesia effects.
+While doxycycline is a routine treatment for an Ehrlichia

-In three other studies Babesia was controlled by doxycycline in combination with traditional malaria medications like quinine in two studies and clindamycin in another.
-In another study, it was found that doxycycline was the malaria medication of choice prescribed by Australian physicians for people visiting multiple drug-resistant malaria infested locations from 1998-2002.
+In three other studies Babesia was controlled by doxycycline in combination with traditional malaria medications like quinine in two studies^{306,307} and clindamycin308 in another.
+In another study, it was found that doxycycline was the malaria medication of choice prescribed by Australian physicians for people visiting multiple drug-resistant malaria infested locations from 1998-2002.309

 However, out of 19 travelers going to a high malaria area who were treated with doxycycline 53% developed malaria.
-So a question exists if this has strong utility for malaria and also for Babesia.
+So a question exists if this has strong utility for malaria and also for Babesia.310